mguimard/fat-sister-4u/TargetDaemon/README.md

 - UNREAD_MAILS

-## Discovery
+## Server connection

-At start, the daemon will try to discover the central server, by trying to reach it.
+At start, the daemon will try to connect the central server over websocket.

 The server IP can be configured in config.json

+## Run

+To run the client on the waken computer :

+    npm install
+    node index.js